juancarlosqr/datascience/d3/d3js.md

 - The enter selection contains placeholders for any missing elements.
 - The update selection contains existing elements, bound to data.
 - Any remaining elements end up in the exit selection for removal.

+### D3 Scales

+- Identity: a special kind of linear scale, 1:1, good for pixel values. input == output
+- Linear: transforms one value in the domain interval into a value in the range interval
+- Power and Logarithmic scales: sqrt, pow, log – used for exponentially increasing values
+- Quantize and Quantile scales: for discrete sets of unique possible values for inputs or outputs
+- Ordinal: for non quantitative scales, like names, categories, etc.

 ## Others